matsengrp/transport/analyses/README.md

 ### yfv.py
-This script analyses the YFV data, computing the top lonely clusters for four different timepoints, 0d vs -7d, 0d vs 0d, 0d vs 15d, and 0d vs 45d, for each of the six subjects, P1, P2, S1, S2, Q1, and Q2.
+This script analyzes the YFV data, computing the top lonely clusters for four different timepoints, 0d vs -7d, 0d vs 0d, 0d vs 15d, and 0d vs 45d, for each of the six subjects, P1, P2, S1, S2, Q1, and Q2.
 The resultant directories can be found in `output/hmm`.